 Many contract clauses in Construction Contract Writer suggest a bias that favors either the owner, the contractor or the subcontractor.
 That allows you to shift burden or risk to a particular party.
 Want to draft a contract that protects the property owner?
 No problem.
 Need an aggressive contract that pushes the limits in your favor?
 That's easy.
 Of course, if you just want a balanced and fair contract, Construction Contract Writer will do that too.

 Construction Contract Writer even includes a feedback button to an attorney on the Craftsman Book Co. staff to help if you get stumped.
 This service is free, and you can expect a response within 24 hours.

 When you're done, save the contract for future use or modification at a later date.
 Print contracts directly or export to MS Word or Adobe PDF for electronic delivery or archiving on disk.

 Construction contract law changes.
-But don't worry -- update subscriptions are available.
+But don't worry -- the first three years of updates are included with the purchase price!
 Your contracts have to change to stay in compliance.
 That's why Construction Contract Writer includes an Update button.
 You'll be invited to click Update when a change affects the contracts you're drafting.
 A connection to the Web is required.